Home Health Care: The Role of the Dietitian

 Home health care is typically less expensive, more convenient, and as effective as care given in a hospital or nursing home.

-Most people receiving home health care are over 65 years old, and require assistance with activities of daily living such as eating, bathing, and transferring in and out of bed.
+Most people receiving home health care are over age 65, and require assistance with activities of daily living such as eating, bathing, and transferring in and out of bed.

 Dietitians determine nutrition risk of home care clients, and develop a individualized plan of care.